xupeiwust/deepforge/README.md

 - [Examples](https://github.com/deepforge-dev/examples)

 - [Datamodel Developer Slides](https://docs.google.com/presentation/d/1hd3IyUlzW_TIPnzCnE-1pdz00Pw8WaIxYiOW_Hyog-M/edit#slide=id.p)

+## FAQ
+- Failed extension installation with an error like `Could not find project (webgme-easydag)`
+    - Update your local version of `npm` to at least 5.8.0

 ## Interested in contributing?
 Contributions are welcome!
 There are a couple different ways to contribute to DeepForge: